Network security

 Why enterprise data security matters

 • Data breaches are costly.
 The average cost of a data breach is over $4.5 million, and that doesn’t include long-term brand damage or customer churn.
 A strong enterprise data protection strategy helps reduce both financial and reputational risks.
-It’s also a key component of responsible data protection, ensuring that sensitive information stays safe from malicious activity.
+It’s also a key component of responsible data protection, which guarantees that sensitive information stays safe from malicious activity.

 Common enterprise data security challenges